alextanhongpin/matrix-factorization/README.md

 2. Use to discover latent features underlying the interactions between two different kinds of entities.
 3. Use to predict ratings (sparse values, or zeros `0` in matrices).
 Most of the time, the matrix will be sparse because not all users will rate an item.
 With matrix factorization, we can _predict_ the rating that the user will give on items they have not rated yet.

+## Input

+Sample input for the algorithm:

+## Output

+Sample output for the algorithm:

 ## TODO

 1. Run it parallel